An Application of the Theory of Viscosity Solutions to Higher Order Differential Equations: The -Bilaplacian Equation

 admits a unique classical solution $v$ that is precisely the solution to the Dirichlet problem $\Delta v=0$ in $\Omega$, $v=g$ on $\partial \Omega$. \end{theorem} \begin{proof} The problem

 is easily seen to admit $w=0$ as its unique solution.
 Finding a solution to the original problem is now tantamount to solving the standard Dirichlet problem $\Delta v =0$ in $\Omega$, $v=g$ on $\partial \Omega$.
-The solution to this is the harmonic function $v$ with boundary values $g$, and $v$ is in particular an absolute minimizer of $\| \Delta u\|_\infty$, which can be forthrightly seen. \end{proof} Theorems 4.1 and 4.2 can probably be extended to sufficiently smooth bounded and star-shaped domains while maintaining the same supersolution construction; however, the inhomogeneity $f$ should have a similar behavior at the the boundary of the domain.
-Otherwise, we can use Theorem 1.15 for general domains, but without having such explicit control on $w=\Delta v$ at the boundary.
+The solution to this is the harmonic function $v$ with boundary values $g$, and $v$ is in particular an absolute minimizer of $\| \Delta u\|_\infty$, which can be forthrightly seen. \end{proof} Theorems 3.1 and 3.2 can probably be extended to sufficiently smooth bounded and star-shaped domains while maintaining the same supersolution construction; however, the inhomogeneity $f$ should have a similar behavior at the the boundary of the domain.

-We believe that the most interesting possibility in the conclusion of Theorem 4.2 is for If this were the case, we'd have a contender $v$ for a non-trivial solution to the $L^\infty$ variational problem of minimizing $\| \Delta u\|_\infty$ whose Laplacian $\Delta v$ is a uniform limit of H{\"o}lder continuous functions.
-Likewise, it would be interesting to show that the viscosity solution of the unperturbed problem is also in $C^{2, \alpha}$ and unique.
-We have no evidence for or against this possibility, so an explicitly stated conjecture is omitted here.
-However, we remark that it appears improving the regularity of viscosity solutions of